 How should an employer handle employee complaints about gender identity or sexual orientation discrimination in the workplace?

-- Assure the reporting employee that he or she will not be retaliated against;
+- Assure the reporting employee that they will not be retaliated against;

-An employer should a) try to avoid making make assumptions about the employee's truthfulness or otherwise reach conclusions before the end of the investigations, b) record more than the facts as relayed, or - above all - c) decide not to investigate.
+An employer should try to avoid a) making make assumptions about the employee's truthfulness or otherwise reach conclusions before the end of the investigation, or b) recording more than the facts as relayed.